SAP-samples/easy-extension-samples/README.md

 # SAP-samples/repository-template
 This default template for SAP Samples repositories includes files for README, LICENSE, and .reuse/dep5.
 All repositories on github.com/SAP-samples will be created based on this template.

+# How to Get Access
+This repository is only available to SAP employees who have linked their github.com personal account with their SAP identity and joined the SAP organizations on GitHub.

 # Containing Files

 1. The LICENSE file: